LajosPolya/tech-articles/give-the-garbage-collector-a-break/give-the-goblin-a-break.md

 | 4.
 [Counter cahched in `EnumMap` with one randomly chosen `enum` tag](https://github.com/LajosPolya/Micrometer-Performance/blob/main/src/main/java/com/github/lajospolya/MainCacheEnumMapTagless.java) :large_blue_circle:    |                   17.687 | unmeasurable                             |
 | 5.
 [Counter cahched in `HashMap` with one randomly chosen `enum` tag](https://github.com/LajosPolya/Micrometer-Performance/blob/main/src/main/java/com/github/lajospolya/MainCacheHashMapTagless.java) :large_orange_diamond: |                   18.183 | unmeasurable                             |

-Every example that cached its counters used about `~18MiB` of memory.
+Every test that cached its counters used about `~18MiB` of memory.
 What's amazing is when the counters weren't cached, they used orders of magnitude more memory.
 A counter with zero tags utilized `~80GiB` of memory, mostly for the construction of `Meter$Id`.
 When a tag was introduced, the memory usage tripled to `~224GiB` because the construction of each counter introduced the instantiation of `Tags` and `Tag[]`.
 These superfluous objects are short-lived so they won't cause to out-of-memory errors, but they can trigger excessive GC usage which can hinder the application's performance.
-This test is not indicative of how an application runs in the real world but it does exemplify the level of waste introduced when performance is not considered!
+In the tests where metrics weren't cached, the GC was invoked 188 and 521 times for tagless and tagged metrics, respectively.
+Surprisingly, the GC was never invoked in tests that cached their metrics.

-// Add note about GC count
+This test is not indicative of how an application runs in the real world, but it does exemplify the level of waste introduced when performance is not considered!

 ### Performance testing with JMH
 The single threaded [benchmarks](https://github.com/LajosPolya/JMH-Test/blob/main/src/main/java/com/github/lajospolya/MicrometerCounterBenchmark.java) are broken down into two categories; "tagless" and "tagged".